psu13/mutable-hakyll/posts/measurement.md

    quantum theory is just a way to compute a probability distribution for experimental outcomes.
 [Ballentine's book](https://www.amazon.com/Quantum-Mechanics-Modern-Development-2Nd/dp/9814578584/), which I referenced in part 2, has a careful exposition of this idea.
-More recently there are some related interpretations where the quantum state represents "information" or "knowledge" about a system, not the system itself.
-So the "collapse" process is either not needed or just a function of the observer updating their knowledge of the world and is completely natural.
+More recent ideas along these lines might say that the quantum state represents "information" or "knowledge" about a system, not the system itself.
+Either way, the "collapse" process is either not needed or just a function of the observer updating their knowledge of the world and is completely natural.
 The most recent instance of this idea is [QBism](https://plato.stanford.edu/entries/quantum-bayesian/).